maidsafe/temp_safe_network/safe-cli/README.md

 #### Retrieving older versions of content

 As we've seen above, we can use `cat` command to retrieve the latest/current version of any type of content from the Network using their URL.
-But every change made to content that is uploaded to the Network as Published data is perpetual, and therefore a new version is generated when performing any amendments to it, keeping older versions also available forever.
+But every change made to content that is uploaded to the Network as `Public` data is perpetual, and therefore a new version is generated when performing any amendments to it, keeping older versions also available forever.

-We can use the `cat` command to also retrieve any version of content that was uploaded as Published data by appending a query param to the URL.
+We can use the `cat` command to also retrieve any version of content that was uploaded by appending a query param to the URL.
 E.g. given the XOR-URL of the `FilesContainer` we created in previous sections (`safe://hnyynyi6tgumo67yoauewe3ee3ojh37sbyr7rnh3nd6kkqhbo9decpjk64bnc`), which reached version 2 after a couple of amendments we made with `files sync` command, we can retrieve the very first version (version 0) by using `v=<version>` query param:
 ```shell
 $ safe cat "safe://hnyynyi6tgumo67yoauewe3ee3ojh37sbyr7rnh3nd6kkqhbo9decpjk64bnc?v=0"
 Files of FilesContainer (version 0) at "safe://hnyynyi6tgumo67yoauewe3ee3ojh37sbyr7rnh3nd6kkqhbo9decpjk64bnc?v=0":